 An avid reader (who read under the bedclothes and in the bath), as a young girl, Hazel Edwards wrote her first novel in grade six, a mystery about adventurous children stuck in a mine.
-This passion for writing and character development continued and after working as a secondary school teacher, at twenty-seven, Hazel published her first novel, ‘General Store’, a book based on life in a rural town.
+This passion for writing continued and after working in a secondary school and lecturing at teachers' college, aged twenty-seven, Hazel published her first novel, ‘General Store’, a book based on life in a rural town.

-It is Hazel’s third published work however that is her most well known, the children’s picture book classic, ‘There’s a Hippopotamus on Our Roof Eating Cake’.
-This special imaginary friend has been cherished by children and parents alike and led to the dubious honour of Hazel often being referred to as ‘the Hippo Lady’.
+It is Hazel’s third published work that is her best known, the children’s picture book classic, ‘There’s a Hippopotamus on Our Roof Eating Cake’.
+This special imaginary friend has been cherished by children and parents alike and led to the dubious honour of Hazel being referred to as ‘the Hippo Lady’.

-Whilst Hazel loves creating quirky, feisty characters for newly independent readers in her easy-to-read junior chapter books (such as Sleuth Astrid the mind-reading chook), she thrives on writing for all ages and has published over 200 books across a range of subjects and genres.
+Whilst Hazel loves creating quirky, feisty characters for newly independent readers in her easy-to-read junior chapter books (such as Sleuth Astrid the mind-reading chook), she writes for all ages and has published over 200 books across a range of subjects and genres.

 Passionate about literacy and creativity, Hazel has mentored gifted children and proudly held the title of Reading Ambassdor for various organisations.
-Currently a director on the Committee of Management of the Australian Society of Authors, Hazel was awarded an OAM for Literature in 2013.
+Formerly a director on the Committee of Management of the Australian Society of Authors, Hazel was awarded an OAM for Literature in 2013.
 Currently she's patron of the Society of Women Writers(Vic)

-Married to Garnet, with two adult children , Hazel writes a new story for her two grandsons each birthday.
-Hazel enjoys swimming, bellydancing and reading in the bath.
-Though not simultaneously!
+Married to Garnet, with two adult children , Hazel writes a new story for her four grandsons each birthday.

 Stay connected with Hazel!

 Private online mentoring 'Complete Your Book in a Year'